 Hospice Courses and Classes Overview

-Undergraduate and advanced degrees in nursing, hospice care and palliative medicine include hospice classes.
+Undergraduate and graduate programs for nurses and home health aides often include hospice classes.
 Read some essential information about this field of study and get a list of hospice care courses.

 Students in hospice courses learn how to improve the quality of life for terminally ill patients.
 Palliative care, healing touch and the sociology of death and dying are some subjects covered in hospice care courses.
-These classes are typically available through bachelor's, master's and doctoral degree programs in nursing, hospice care and palliative medicine.
+These classes are typically available through bachelor's, master's and doctoral degree programs in nursing, as well as certificate programs in hospice or palliative care.
+Some certificate programs for home health aides cover hospice care as well.

 Read the class list below to get more information about classes in hospice care.